 Thorough Cleansing of Pipeline before Valve Installation

 Always look for any damage, cut, or presence of any foreign material like Metal flakes, Welding slag, etc on the pipe endings before installation of the Control Valve.
-In case of any above condition, the seating surface of the Control Valve can be damaged.
-Applying extra force during installation to overcome hindrance leads to breakage or hindered tightening of Valve, as result of which Control valve doesn’t tight off properly and leakage occurs.
+In case of any above conditions, the seating surface of the Control Valve can be damaged.
+Applying extra force during installation to overcome hindrance leads to breakage or hindered tightening of the Valve, as a result of which control valve doesn’t tight off properly and leakage occurs.

 Control Valve Orientation while Installation

 Control Valve installation can be done in any position depending upon the type and nature of piping material.
 The most recommended method of installation is the vertical installation method in which the actuator is in a vertical direction respective to the valve body.
 Horizontal installation causes extra weight application on top works and internal trims which will push the valve stem towards one particular direction.
 This abnormal shifting will lead to early wearing, tearing, and leakage of the valve assembly.

 Star Pattern Tightening of the Flanged Connection between Control Valve and piping

 If the control valve comes with nuts and bolts, always follow the star pattern for bolt tightening as we do during the tightening of car tire bolts.
 The Star pattern creates an excellent seal and prevents leakage as compared to the one-sided pattern.

 Should you have any questions, Just feel free to contact us.
 Or if you are interested in more products, pls refer to https://cncontrolvalve.com/products/